Butcher, Baker, Nightmare Maker

 And if you're disappointed to've missed out on a potential audio commentary, don't worry; we've got still got two.
 One by Billy himself, Jimmy McNichol, and one by co-writers Steven Breimer (who also produced) and Alan Jay Glueckman.
 We also get on-camera interviews with McNichol, Steve Eastman who played the coach, Breimer and effects artist Allan Apone, plus the original theatrical trailer.
 Thankfully, the blu-ray carries over absolutely everything from the DVD and also has reversible cover art with the Night Warning artwork.

-I - as I'm sure many of you felt - was quite reluctant to double-dip on this title.
+I - as I'm sure many of you felt - was quite reluctant to double-dip on this title in 2017.
 After all, most of us who bought the DVD edition in 2014 only did so after being flat-out guaranteed repeatedly that a blu-ray was impossible.
 So seeing a replacement roll out after that felt a bit like being conned.
-But looking at the top notch work put into this title, I'd say the second price of admission is perfectly justified.
-So I don't regret having this blu in my collection for a second, even if that is just a phony drawing of a knife instead of the cosmic doorway I always imagined.
+But considering the deluxe treatment Severin's giving it now, I feel much better about the triple-dip. 😎

 No comments: